microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Escaping the xaml root bounds

-On Windows version 19H1 and above, a teaching tip can escape the bounds of the xaml root by setting the ShouldConstrainToRootBounds property.
+On Windows version 19H1 and above, a teaching tip can escape the bounds of the xaml root and the screen by setting the ShouldConstrainToRootBounds property.
+When this property is enabled, a teaching tip will not attempt to stay in the bounds of the xaml root nor the screen and will always position at the set PreferredPlacement mode.
+It is encouraged to enable the IsLightDismissEnabled property and set the PreferredPlacement mode nearest to the center of the xaml root to ensure the best experience for users.

 On earlier versions of Windows, this property is ignored and the teaching tip always stays within the bounds of the xaml root.

 XAML
 ```XAML